Most successful musical artists of all time

 #42.
 Van Halen

-Since their self-titled debut in 1978, Van Halen has been credited with “restoring hard rock to the forefront of the music scene.”
-The hard rock group is probably just as famous for how much they partied as they are for how major their music was.
-Some of their most notable albums include “Van Halen,” “1984,” and “5150.”
+Since the band's self-titled debut in 1978, Van Halen has been credited with “restoring hard rock to the forefront of the music scene.”
+The group's most noteworthy albums include “Van Halen,” “1984,” and “5150.”

 #41.
 Kenny Rogers

 -Certified units: 47.5 million (28 Gold, 17 Platinum, 7 Multi-platinum, 1 Diamond)

 Old school country music singer Kenny Rogers has a genuine talent for storytelling, which is evident in the more than 120 million records he's sold.
 He completed his final world tour, “The Gambler's Last Deal,” in 2017.

 -Certified units: 54.5 million (14 Gold, 9 Platinum, 8 Multi-platinum, 1 Diamond)

 -Grammy wins: 2 (7 nominations)